6 Best PlanSwift Alternatives (2026 Ranked)

 The one-time license fee sounds appealing until you add the annual maintenance costs, per-seat pricing for additional users, and the cost of plugins for anything beyond basic takeoff.
 And even with all that, PlanSwift only handles quantity takeoff.
 You still need separate software for scheduling, job costing, invoicing, CRM, and everything else it takes to run a contracting business.

 A lot of contractors are realizing they need more than just a takeoff tool.
-They want estimating that connects to the rest of their workflow.
+They want construction estimating software that connects to the rest of their workflow.
 They want to go from takeoff to estimate to proposal to schedule to invoice without jumping between four different programs.

 Here are six alternatives to PlanSwift that give you more for your money.